Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Windows Vulnerabilities.md

 Objective: Gain access to meterpreter session with high privileg

-- The command "powershell -ep bypass" is used to launch a PowerShell session with the execution policy bypassed
+- The command "`powershell -ep bypass`" is used to launch a PowerShell session with the execution policy bypassed
 ![[Pasted image 20230707163044.png]]

 ![[Pasted image 20230707163028.png]]